rave-ieeg/rave-ieeg.github.io/posts/electrode_localization/yael.md

 ## Step 1: Imaging Preprocess

 The imaging preprocess module in YAEL contains the following two parts.
-If you would like to substitute any part (or even the entire module) with your existing pipelines, see 'Alternative Preprocess' below.
+If you would like to substitute any part (or even the entire module) with your existing pipelines, see 'Alternative Preprocess' (TBD) below.

 -   T1 image preprocess
 -   CT-MR co-registration